Understanding The Semantics Of Term Coworking

 It is important to note that whatever term is ultimately used to define this unique, working phenomena, has to be an inclusive term that can be adopted by each and every user of coworking spaces, irrespective of their field.

 Coworking emphasizes on giving people the physical and the creative freedom to establish their own identity.
-So it’s only fair that the industry continues in its effort to name or “rebrand” itself to something that reflects it’s users – without which, let’s face it, it’s nothing.
+So its only fair that the industry continues in its effort to name or rebrand itself to something that reflects its users – without which, lets face it, it’s nothing.

 If co-working has spiked your interest to understand even more about it, check out this insightful infographic our team created about its trend and future.